klippa-app/react-native-klippa-scanner-sdk/README.md

         // The warning message when the camera preview has to much motion to be able to automatically take a photo.
         ImageMovingMessage: "Too much movement",

+        // To limit the amount of images that can be taken.
+        ImageLimit: 10,

+        // The message to display when the limit has been reached.
+        ImageLimitReachedMessage: "You have reached the image limit",

         // Optional.
 Only affects Android.